troeger/opensubmit/README.rst

 difficulties at the correctors side.

 Since OpenSubmit is only for assignment submission, it has no management of course participants.
-Everbody who can perform a successful login can submit solutions.
+Everybody who can perform a successful login can submit solutions.
 We expect you to have an institute-specific OpenID provider, otherwise you need to contribute your own patches for authentication.